 Diversity in Student Population

 BUSSW is dedicated to attracting and nurturing students with diverse racial, ethnic, cultural, religious, and economic backgrounds; students with disabilities; students of all gender and sexual identities; and students of various ages and life experience.

-There is also a special scholarship for students with disabilities—the Wendy Carol Byers Memorial Scholarship.
+BUSSW also offers a special scholarship for students with disabilities—the Wendy Carol Byers Memorial Scholarship.
 To support students with disabilities, all of the school’s sites are wheelchair accessible.
-The staff also works closely with the Boston University Disability Services office to provide appropriate support for students.
+The staff also works closely with the Boston University Disability & Access Services office to provide appropriate support for students.

 Boston University is accredited by the New England Commission of Higher Education (NECHE), one of six nationally recognized accrediting agencies.
 In addition, the MSW degree program at the Boston University School of Social Work is fully accredited by the Council on Social Work Education (CSWE).